Social nature

-Social Nature is the core concept of a geographical work on the social construction of nature, entitled Social nature: theory, practice and politics, which has been published by Noel Castree and Bruce Braun in 2001.
+Social Nature is the core concept of a geographical work on the social construction of nature, entitled Social nature: theory, practice and politics, which was published by Noel Castree and Bruce Braun in 2001.

-It says that the concept of Social Nature was created by critical geographers and embraces the idea of a socialized nature.
+The book says that the concept of Social Nature was created by critical geographers and embraces the idea of a socialized nature.
 Critical geographers like David Harvey and Neil Smith "insisted that nature is social in three related ways":